 Venting: Since ‘venting’ is accompanied with so much drama and negativity, it drains our power, paints everything black, presents us as helpless victims, and thus, fills us with anger and despair and makes it much more difficult for us to cope with the situation.

 What Should You Do If Someone Repeatedly ‘Vents’ to You?

-Often, your mother, sister, or a friend will turn you into their favorite listener and spill out their anger, frustrations, and problems before you over and over again.
+Often, your mother, sister, or friend will make you their favorite listener and pour out their anger, frustrations, and problems to you over and over again.

 They believe that their willingness to listen benefits the other person even if they’re about to explode and are just waiting for this person to stop talking.